Authenticating users with OpenID Connect

 5. Check the Get Claims From User Information Endpoint checkbox.

-6. Enter the Group ID (as you saved above) of the group(s) that should be used to allow access to Crosser Cloud.
+6. Enter the Group ID (as you saved above) of the group(s) that should be used to allow access to Crosser Control Center.

 7. Choose the domains you want to use with this AD.

-8. Use the Group IDs to associate users to the appropriate roles in Crosser Cloud.
+8. Use the Group IDs to associate users to the appropriate roles in Crosser Control Center.

 9. Press Finish